keen/keen-tracking.js/README.md

 ### Datetime index

+**Important:** This is now supported by the API as an add-on!
+Learn more here: https://keen.io/docs/api/#datetime-parser

 `Keen.utils.getDatetimeIndex()` returns a set of properties like "hour_of_day" or "day_of_month".
 This helper accepts an optional Date object as an argument, otherwise it will construct and return a datetime index object based on "now".

+This helper works with a new `Date` object, and therefore the value returned is localized and not UTC.
+[Read more about this issue here](https://github.com/keen/keen-tracking.js/issues/49).

 ```javascript
 var datetimeIndex = Keen.helpers.getDatetimeIndex();